SEO vs. SEA: When is which worthwhile?

 1. Technical SEO

-- Page speed optimization (Core Web Vitals)
+- Loading time optimization (Core Web Vitals)

 - Mobile Responsiveness